findingsov/cashu-mint-docs/docs/01-Introduction/getting_started.md

 This guide is currently a generic best practice document that applies across most of the existing mint implementations.

+Note: This site does not cover all mint setup across all mints.

 ## Knowledge Requirements